- Questions (0)

 With the Fringe Sport leather weightlifting belt, say goodbye to your waist of space.
 We'll always be around you to give you a spot on your lifts.

-Here's why our belt turns your garage gym into a muscle factory:
+Here's why our leather weightlifting belt turns your garage gym into a muscle factory:

-Why use a leather weightlifting belt?
+Why use a weightlifting belt?
 There are 3 main benefits:

 Most of the time, your torso, or what we fit freaks call our "core", acts like a soft and flexible sponge.
 This flexibility allows us to bend in any direction with ease.